Hazardous Materials Spill

 • Alert people in the immediate area of the spill.

-• Email Tufts Laboratory Safety Group for consultation or assistance, if needed.
+• Contact Tufts Laboratory Safety Group (labsafety@tufts.edu) for consultation or assistance, if needed.

-• Put on appropriate Personnel Protective Equipment (PPE), (gloves, protective eyewear, lab coat).
+• Put on appropriate personal protective equipment (PPE), (gloves, protective eyewear, lab coat).

-• Contain the spill with absorbent spill material.
+• Contain the spill with absorbent spill material while avoiding nearby sink and floor drains.
 Completely clean the area where the spill occurred.

 • Place used absorbent spill material in secondary containment, such as the spill bucket.
-Label the container and request a waste pickup online.
+Label the container and request a waste pickup online at viceprovost.tufts.edu/waste-pick-requests

 • Complete the Tufts Accident/Incident Report Form.